 The value of high-quality hardware goes way beyond their non-existent dazzle factor.
 Just ask anybody who has invested in high-strength fasteners after trying to get away with the cheap stuff, only to pay the higher price of broken parts.

 Holding it in your hand, the 3/8-inch hex head bolt you pulled out of a bucket at Pop's Hardware Store may not look or feel a whole lot different than a high-strength fastener from ARP or Totally Stainless, but put it to the test on a connecting rod or a suspension component and the difference will become obvious very quickly.

 Every bolt, nut, and stud starts life like this, on a giant coil of steel.
-The wire is cut, the head formed, threads cut, end faced, and numerous other processes performed to turn this into a mountain of bolts.
+The wire is cut

 In order to find out what makes the difference in the quality of fasteners, we talked to Doc Hammett at Totally Stainless in Gettysburg, Pennsylvania, and we took a road trip to Automotive Racing Products (ARP) in Ventura, California, where Bob Florine gave us a tour of one of the company's several manu-facturing and testing facilities in nearby Santa Paula.

 ARP has built its reputation on engine and driveline hardware for applications from professional racing to street cars.
 The majority of its product line is underhood fasteners-more specifically, cylinder head, main, and connecting rod hardware.